Micah Richards: England under-21 team

-On 16 August 2006, Richards made his England U21 debut, starting the whole game, in a 2–2 draw against Moldova U21.
+On 16 August 2006, Richards made his England U21 debut, playing the whole game, in a 2–2 draw against Moldova U21.
 During a 2–0 win over German under-21s on 10 October 2006, opposition player Aaron Hunt racially abused both Richards and Anton Ferdinand, leading Hunt to be banned for two matches.
-This led the German Football Association successfully overturned the suspension.
+This led the German Football Association to successfully overturn the suspension.

 For most of his exile from the senior team, Richards was still young enough to be eligible for the under-21s, and played regularly.
 He was called up for the 2009 UEFA European Under-21 Championship held in Sweden, where he scored the winning goal against Finland as England went through the group stages undefeated.
 England reached the final of the competition, but lost 4–0 to Germany.
 Richards played in four of England's five matches, including the final.
 He captained England U21 on three occasions between late–2009 and once in his only appearance of 2010.
 During qualifying for the 2011 tournament, Richards captained the team.
 However, he had to withdraw from the squad for the finals due to injury.